CSC207-UofT/course-project-group-051/src/Phase1/DesignDocument.md

 ## Clean Architecture
 As defined in Phase 0 via our CRC cards, entities, use cases, interfaces, and controllers have explicit relationships and dependencies.
 The project utilizes its entities without relying directly on them for functionality via controllers and use cases.
-The 'DataAccess' classes act as our entities which are encompassed by the use cases, interfaces, and controllers.
-The Controller class then directly uses data from the entities to implement use cases in 'UserActions'.
+The Phase1.Users package classes act as our entities which are encompassed by the use cases, interfaces, and controllers.
+The Phase1.DataAccess package classes then directly uses data from the entities to implement use cases in Phase1.UserActions.
 Upcoming is how SOLID design principles are upheld in the project, and these explanations directly enforce clean architecture.

 ## SOLID Design
 The building of this application was centred at the implementation and adherence to clean architecture and SOLID design